EdwinAhl/DD2482-Executable-tutorial/scenario1/step1.md

 ![minecraft parkour gif](./assets/minecraft-tas.gif)

-Now that we have a container running mysql, we can import a pre-made database:
+Now that we have a MySQL docker container running , we can import a pre-made database:
 ```plain
 sudo docker exec -i demo-db mysql -u root -pS3cret < db.sql
 ```{{exec}}

-Great, now we have a database with secured data!
+Great!
+Now we have a database with secured data!

 ## Setup Python Virtual Environment
 To run a python program that connects to the database and retrieves data, we first setup a python virtual envionment to make the rest of the setup easier.